found-pleiade/dionysos-client/README.md

 ### 3. Clone and install JS dependencies

-Clone the project, go into it and install the Javascript dependencies.
+Clone the project, go into it, install the Javascript dependencies and prepare your git hooks.

 ```
 git clone git@github.com:found-pleiade/dionysos-client.git
 cd dionysos-client
 pnpm i
+pnpm prepare
 ```

 ## Commands